Madonna (album): Commercial performance

 In the United States, the album debuted on the Billboard 200 chart at number 190 on the week of September 3, 1983.
-It had a slow and steady climb, ultimately peaking at number eight the week ending October 20, 1984, more than a year after its release.
-Madonna also reached the 20th position of the Top R&B/Hip-Hop Albums chart.
+It had a slow and steady climb, ultimately peaking at number eight in the week ending October 20, 1984, more than a year after its release.
+Madonna also reached number 20 of the Top R&B/Hip-Hop Albums chart.
 Within a year, the album had sold 2.8 million copies in the United States.
-By the end of 1985, it ranked 25th on the Hot 100.
-After 17 years since its release, the album was certified five-times Platinum by the Recording Industry Association of America (RIAA) for shipment of five million copies across United States.
-With the advent of the Nielsen SoundScan era in 1991, the album sold a further 450,000 copies as of August 2010.
+By the end of 1985, it ranked 25th on the year-end albums chart.
+Seventeen years after its release, the album was certified five-times platinum by the Recording Industry Association of America (RIAA) for shipments of five million copies in the United States.
+With the advent of the Nielsen SoundScan era in 1991, the album had sold a further 450,000 copies as of August 2010.
 In Canada, the album debuted at number 87 on the RPM chart on March 10, 1984.
-After 6 weeks, on April 14, it reached number 57.
-Madonna re-entered the chart at number 95 on August 4; it reached its peak at 16 during its 29th week on the chart, where it remained for a total of 47 weeks.
-Madonna was 1984's 50th best selling album in Canada.
+After six weeks, on April 14, it reached number 57.
+Madonna re-entered the chart at number 95 on August 4; it reached its peak at number 16 during its 29th week on the chart, and remained on the chart for 47 weeks.
+Madonna was 1984's 50th best-selling album in Canada.

-In the United Kingdom, the record debuted at the 85th position of the albums chart on the week ending February 11, 1984; almost two months later, on the week April 20, it reached number 37.
-On July 13, 1985, following the Madonna: The First Album re-release, it re-entered the chart at number 91, eventually peaking at 6 five weeks later.
-On December, the album was certified Platinum by the British Phonographic Industry (BPI) for shipment of 300,000 copies.
-Throughout Europe, the record saw a moderate success; in Spain, despite not charting during its inicial release, it was certified Gold by the Productores de Música de España (PROMUSICAE) association for shipments of 50,000 copies.
-It wasn't until November 2019 that Madonna entered the Spanish album charts at number 35.
-The album reached the top ten of the charts in the Netherlands and France; it saw less success in Sweden and Italy, where it barely cracked the top 50.
-Madonna went on to reach the 14th spot on the European Top 100 Albums chart.
+In the United Kingdom, the record debuted at number 85 on the albums chart in the week ending February 11, 1984; almost two months later, in the week of April 20, it reached number 37.
+On July 13, 1985, following the Madonna: The First Album re-release, it re-entered the chart at number 91, eventually peaking at number 6 five weeks later.
+In December, the album was certified Platinum by the British Phonographic Industry (BPI) for shipments of 300,000 copies.
+Throughout Europe, the record achieved moderate success; in Spain, despite not charting during its initial release, it was certified Gold by the Productores de Música de España (PROMUSICAE) association for shipments of 50,000 copies.
+It was not until November 2019 that Madonna entered the Spanish album charts at number 35.
+The album reached the top ten of the charts in the Netherlands and France; it was less successful in Sweden and Italy, barely cracking the top 50.
+Madonna went on to reach number 14 on the European Top 100 Albums chart.

 In Australia, the album peaked at the 10th spot of the Kent Music Report albums chart, and received a Triple Platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, it reached the chart's sixth spot and was certified Platinum by the Recording Industry Association of New Zealand (RIANZ).
-In Japan, Madonna reached the 20th position of the Oricon albums chart.
+In Japan, Madonna reached number 20 of the Oricon albums chart.
 In Hong Kong, it was granted a Platinum certification for shipments of 20,000 copies.
 Worldwide, Madonna has sold over 10 million copies.